julianlk522/julianlk.com/content/idols.md

 draft = false
 +++

-This is an open letter of gratitude to some wonderful people.
-For a handful of reasons, I really admire them and they have significantly influenced my core values and dreams.
+This is an open letter of gratitude to some people whom I admire.
+They have significantly influenced my core values and dreams.

-My goal is both to give thanks and to introduce their incredible stories, providing a few of the many remarkable details.
+My goal is both to give thanks and to shed light on their insane stories, providing a few of the many remarkable details.

 ### Ron Jarzombek